bham-carpentries/2019-01-16-bham_python-novice-inflammation/_episodes/04-collections.md

 > `find` has one [parameter]({{ page.root }}/reference/#parameter): the sub-string to look
 > for in the string
 > This is sent to the code referened by the `find` name (the **function**) and after this code
-> is run, it return the index of the sub-string (if found) and then continues {: .callout}
+> is run, it return the index of the sub-string (if found) and then continues.
+You can also have
+> functions that don't need any input, for example `my_str.split()`.
+{: .callout}

 There are many ways to change the contents of lists besides assigning new values to individual elements: